Indonesia has not imposed tough enough penalties for plantation fires: Greenpeace

 Fires in Indonesia, largely blamed on slash-and-burn farming practices, have created unhealthy smog across Southeast Asia.
-The country has spent months this year battling blazes as the El Nino weather pattern has caused a more severe annual dry season.
+The country has spent months this year battling blazes as the El Nino weather pattern has extended the annual dry season.

 “Many of the palm oil and pulp groups with the largest burned areas in their concessions have either not received any serious civil/administrative sanctions, or have had sanctions imposed that do not appear to fit with the level or frequency of burning,” the environmental action group said in its report.

-Rasio Ridho Sani, director general of law enforcement at Indonesia’s Environment Ministry, said law enforcement had been “very strict” through administrative sanctions, including revoking licenses and civil lawsuit.
+Rasio Ridho Sani, director general of law enforcement at Indonesia’s Environment Ministry, said law enforcement had been “very strict” through administrative sanctions, including revoking licences and civil lawsuits.

 He said on Monday that Indonesia was studying a plan for imposing harsher penalties on firms found burning forest and peat land.